rv-ansible/sonarqube-iac/README.md

 ### Requirements
 - centos8/stream with sudo access
 - internet access
-- dns server, if none, use /etc/hosts or ansible inventory
+- dns server, if none, use ansible inventory

 _If firewalled, you need these binaries, unfortunately you have to do it,